Detecting a long lived false vacuum with quantum quenches

 \paragraph{Quench protocol ---} We consider the transverse field Ising model with a confining longitudinal field, defined by

 We initialize the system in the product state $\ket{\psi_\downarrow}$ with spins polarized in the $-\hat z$ direction, so that $ \bra{\psi_\downarrow} \sigma^{z}_i \ket{\psi_\downarrow} = -1 \; \forall i $.
 Then we prepare the ground state for $h_z=0$ and fixed $h_x$ (with $0<h_x<1$) by evolving $\ket{\psi_\downarrow}$ in imaginary time until we reach convergence.
-The ground state that we obtain is one of the two degenerate ground state of the quantum Ising chain in the ferromagnetic phase, namely the one with negative magnetization, as illustrated in Fig.~\ref{fig1}-(a).
+The ground state that we obtain is one of the two degenerate ground state of the quantum Ising chain with $h_z = 0$ in the ferromagnetic phase, namely the one with negative magnetization, as illustrated in Fig.~\ref{fig1}-(a).
 Subsequently, this state is evolved in real time with either (i) $h_z>0$, in which case we say we are evolving from the true vacuum $\ket{0_+}$, Fig.~\ref{fig1}-(b); or (ii) $h_z<0$, evolving from the false vacuum $\ket{0_-}$, Fig.~\ref{fig1}-(c).

 We then compute the magnetization during the real-time evolution, i.e., $\braket{S_z(t)}=\sum_i \langle \psi(t)| \sigma_i^z|\psi (t) \rangle/2N$, where $\ket{\psi(t)}=e^{-iHt}\ket{0_{\pm}}$ and $N$ is the number of spins in the chain.
-As shown in Fig.~\ref{fig1}-(d), the most evident qualitative behavior is the emergence of distinctive oscillations that clearly distinguish the two cases (i) and (ii) [Fig.~\ref{fig1}-(e,f)].
-These modes are the main focus of our analysis.
-In particular, we will analyze the Fourier transform
+The expectation value of the magnetization exhibits oscillations over time, as shown in Fig.~\ref{fig1}-(d).
+These modes are the main focus of our analysis [Fig.~\ref{fig1}-(e)].
+In particular, we will analyze the magnitude spectrum

 The procedure outlined here for a quantum Ising chain can be extended to any model possessing a multiple-folded ground state degeneracy: a suitable small symmetry-breaking field is quenched and the time evolution of the corresponding order parameter is examined~\footnote{Note that an underlying symmetry is not strictly required: the same analysis can be applied near a first order phase transition.
 In that case, any parameter that can be used to tune across the phase transition plays the role of the symmetry-breaking field.}.